 Brett Kroeger is a dynamic, versatile performer who is comfortable in all musical genres, everything from opera and operetta to cabaret and musical theater to art song recitals or singing the National Anthem in a sports arena.
 Over the past six years, she has been a featured lead with Troupers Light Opera of Connecticut, performing in their fall and spring shows.
 She also collaborated with Broadway pianist and musical director Christopher Denny to produce and perform “Over There: Greatest Hits of the Great War” in commemoration of the 100th Anniversary of World War I, performed throughout the tri-state area.

 Upcoming is her operetta role as Cassilda in the 2020 Troupers Light Opera presentation of Gilbert & Sullivan’s Gondoliers.
 Recent performances include the role of Rose Maybud in Rudigore with Troupers Light Opera, Amah’s mother in Gian Carlo Menotti’s Amahl and the Night Visitors with the American Chamber Orchestra and Troupers; and Amiam in the relocated Il Mikado, this version set in Renaissance Milan.
-She has also appeared as Josephine in the HMS Pinafore, as Mercury in Thespis, Constance in The Sorcerer, Angela in Patience, Edith in Pirates of Penzance, Gretchen in The Red Mill, all for Troupers Light Opera.
+She has also appeared as Josephine in the HMS Pinafore, as Mercury in Thespis, Constance in The Sorcerer, Angela in Patience, Edith in Pirates of Penzance, Gretchen in The Red Mill, all with Troupers.
 She also sang Gilbert & Sullivan selections with the American Chamber Orchestra in concert in Fairfield, CT, and has appeared as Flora and Annina in La Traviata (LDTS Temple, New York, Bill Schuman Presents); Thisbe in Cenerentola and Micaela in Carmen (Consulate General of Argentina) and, for the Manhattan Opera Repertory Company, as Tatiana in Eugene Onegin, Pamina in Die Zauberflöte, Sandman/Dewfairy in Hansel and Gretel, and Marguerite in Faust.
 As a resident artist with DiCapo Opera, she appeared as Julie in Dangerous Liaisons, Sylviane in The Merry Widow and the premier novice in Suor Angelica.